a-ozbek/4dsight-cv-test/README.md

 ## Compile

 To compile: `$g++ find_stars.cpp`
 You may need to add these flags to the end: ``pkg-config opencv --cflags --libs``
+Compiled program is already available as: `a.out`

 ## Results